Texas School District Approves Paddling As A Form Of Punishment

 Superintendent Springs said the Three Rivers School District will review the number of disciplinary referrals before and after the policy is implemented to determine whether corporal punishment deters behavioral issues.

 Although it is allowed in more than a dozen states, corporal punishment, including paddling, remains a point of debate.
-In November 2016, United States Secretary of Education John B. King, Jr., spoke out against corporal punishment in schools in a letter addressed to state governors and school officials.
+In November, 2016, Secretary of Education John B. King, Jr., spoke out against corporal punishment in schools in a letter addressed to state governors and school officials.

 Citing numerous studies, King said physical punishment has short and long-term consequences — which can include depression and post-traumatic stress.
-The Secretary of Education concluded that “School-sponsored corporal punishment is not only ineffective, it is a harmful practice, and one
+The secretary of education concluded that “School-sponsored corporal punishment is not only ineffective, it is a harmful practice, and one

 that disproportionally impacts students of color and students with disabilities.”